4A47/liveodds/README.md

 **Meeting objects** contain information about a meeting, methods to get all odds for a meeting in dictionary or JSON format, and Race objects for each race at the meeting.
 Meeting objects are stored in a nested dictionary in the Racing class and can be accessed using the convenience methods provided, or directly from the underlying Racing._meetings dictionary for the criminally insane.

-Meeting objects can be accessed using the following methods in the Racing class:
+Meeting objects can be retrieved using the following methods in the Racing class:

 #### Racing.meeting(date: str, region: str, course: str)
 _Returns a specific meeting object_